acampove/rx_run3/src/post_ap_data/post_ap/README.md

 - Adding versions field instead of version.
 This is now a dictionary mapping sample with version
 - Adding MC from v1r2041

+## v4

+Fixes:

+- Adding q2 and angle between tracks definitions
+- Adding definitions for Hp branches, which were missing and are using in sprucing lines